 2.5% x 20 years x $9,244 = $4,622

-Notably, the monthly defined benefit amount could go all the way up to 100% of the average highest 3 years of salary depending on the military member’s years of service.
+Notably, in the rare case that a servicemember would earn enough years of credit, the monthly defined benefit amount could technically go all the way up to 100% of the average highest 3 years of salary.
 For 40 years of service, for example, the benefit under High-3 would be 100% of the High-3 base amount (40 years x 2.5% = 100% salary continuation under the High-3 system).

 To partially compensate for shorter-tenured servicemembers who disqualified from receiving the retirement annuity, access to the hallmark Thrift Savings Plan (TSP), which is the public sector’s version of the 401(k), was made available to the military in 2001.
 The TSP was designed to provide an optional way for servicemembers to supplement their monthly High-3 retirement annuity.
 Working similarly to a traditional qualified plan, the annual contribution limit is $19,000 (as of 2019), with a catch-up provision of up to $6,000 after age 50.
 The funds grow tax-deferred and can be withdrawn without an early withdrawal penalty at age 59 ½, with RMDs starting at age 70 ½.
 In addition, just as 401(k) plans offer both traditional and Roth-style contributions, so too does the TSP have both traditional (pre-tax) and Roth contribution options.
 The downside of a TSP under the original High-3 System is there is no matching element; the responsibility of contributing is solely on the servicemember.